Ali Diab

+Ali Diab (عَلِيّ دِيَاب; born 23 May 1982) is a Syrian former professional association footballer who played as a centre back.
+With 97 appearances he is the second most-capped player on the Syria national team.

 International career

-Diab has been a regular for the Syrian national football team since 2004.
-He made 10 appearances for the Syria during the qualifying rounds of the 2010 FIFA World Cup.
+Diab was a regular for the Syria national team from 2004.
+He made 10 appearances for Syria during the qualifying rounds of the 2010 FIFA World Cup.

 In the 2009 Nehru Cup, Diab scored one goal in Syria's 1–0 victory over India.

 Diab was selected to Valeriu Tiţa's 23-man final squad for the 2011 AFC Asian Cup in Qatar.
-He played in all Syria's three group games against Saudi Arabia, Japan and Jordan.
+He played in all of Syria's three group games against Saudi Arabia, Japan and Jordan.
 In the match against Jordan, Diab scored an own goal.

-International goals
+Diab is Syria's second most-capped player with 97 caps.